CozyPlantlady/yarn-guardian/README.md

 Similarly with Yarn page, User is couched to go to Project page once they log in to their account.
 They can get there by clicking **Projects** tag in the navigation as well.
 Clicking the button sends them to My Projects-page.
 If they don't have any projects then the page informs them of that and tells them to add first project by clicking a **New Project**-button.
 This sends them to **Add Project**-page.
 Here user can give their project a name and write notes about it.
 They can also add a link to a pattern page if they wish to do so, and they can choose yarn to be used in this project.
 If they check the project as *finished* then that project card gets a check mark by the project name at the project board and sends the project to the end of the list.

+BUG ALERT!
+User can add also yarns that other people have logged.
+This needs some further testing and figuring out on my part.

 #### [As a User I can edit a project so that I can keep it up to date](https://github.com/CozyPlantlady/yarn-guardian/issues/23)

 User can click the pen icon on a project card to go back to the form and change any information as they wish.
 This is highly recommended, since user might want to keep adding notes as they go.